 I try to be cheap with myself but generous with others.
 I’ll leave it to others to judge if I’m successful with either.

-I’m no more disciplined about consumer spending than anyone else.
-To compensate, I try to hit the pause button before clicking the BUY button (for stuff I probably don’t need and will later regret).
-I’m amazed at what I end up not buying because I came to my senses and deleted it from the Amazon cart.
+I’m no more disciplined about my spending than anyone else.
+To compensate, I try to hit the PAUSE button before I hit the BUY button and am amazed at what I end up not buying because I came to my senses and deleted it from the Amazon cart.
+(The recent demise of Temu has also put a dent in my discretionary spending.)

 3. Track spending

-I don’t have a “budget” but I do have an annual spending target.
-I track my monthly spending and if it’s about where I want to be, I find something else to worry about.
-I don’t care about individual categories — food, travel, etc. — only the total.
+I have a spending target and I track my monthly spending.
+If it’s about where I want to be, I find something else to worry about.
+As I tell clients, I just track the total and don’t overcomplicate things by looking at various spending categories.

 4. Credit card use

-I use credit cards for all my spending and importantly, I pay them in full each month.
-I use two cards — one that gives me 2% cash back on everything and an Amazon card that gives me 5% back at Amazon.
-I prefer cash to any other rewards on offer.
+I use two credit cards for all my spending and pay them in full each month — one that gives me 2% cash back on everything and an Amazon card that gives me 5% back at Amazon.
+I prefer cash to any other credit card rewards.

 5. Delay claiming Social Security